Papia Sarwar: Career

 Sarwar established a musical troupe named Geetoshudha in 1996.
 Her published albums include Purna Chander Mayay (2013) and Chokher Dekha Praner Katha (2014).

 Personal life and death

 Papia Sarwar married Mohammed Sarwar-E-Alam in 1978.
-Together they had two daughters, Zaara Sarwar, an assistant professor of biology in The College of New Jersey, and Jisha Sarwar, a public executive at the Canadian Ministry of Finance.
+Together they had two daughters, Zaara Sarwar, a lecturer of biology at Eastern Washington University in the US and Jisha Sarwar, works at the Financial Services Regulatory Authority of Ontario in Canada.

-As of 2008, Sarwar lived in Dhanmondi, Dhaka.

-Sarwar was diagnosed with cancer in 2021.
+Sarwar lived in Dhanmondi, Dhaka.
+She was diagnosed with cancer in 2021.
 She was placed on ventilator support on 11 December 2024, and died from the disease on 12 December, at the age of 72.